lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 })
 ```

-You can probably see already that the main advantage of CDK is that you'll be able to use your favourite language, your favourite code editor or IDE and get other nice things like syntax highligting, type checking, auto-completion, etc.
+You can see already that the main advantage of CDK is that you'll be able to use your favorite language, your favorite code editor or IDE and get other nice things like syntax highligting, type checking, auto-completion, etc.

 I have found that there's much less guesswork or "writing configuration by trial and error" when using CDK as opposed to writing plain CloudFormation configuration or using Terraform.